pkgranholt/Improved-search-for-used-cars/Presentation.md

 # Discussion

-During all the data wrangling in this project, a few questions came up that I thought I would address here.
-I'd also like to point out some areas for further exploration.
+At the end of this project, I'd like to point out some areas for further exploration.

 There are several places where I've made choices that cuts down on the amount of data, particularly in the auto data set.
 As I started with more than 371 000 ads, this was not a problem, but it would be interesting to see how many could be used in the final search.
 A lot of the car models could with meticulous work be matched in the three data sets.
-However, this would require a lot of time, as I'm not sure using regular expressions would be a simple fix for this.
+However, this would require a lot of time.
 There are so many different model names, some similar and some not.
 As my time on this project was limited, I have not spent a lot of time matching model names, but this could be done in a future project.
 Another area that could increase the data available for the final search is a refinement that finds the latest available report year, even if that is from an older report.

 There are also a lot of possibilities in expanding on the regressions.
 One might wonder if it could be possible to say something about the expected changes in price in the future for a car you are looking to buy today, for instance.
 Let's say you want to buy a family car today, but you only need it for four years.
 Wouldn't it be interesting to know what you could be expected to get for it after those four years?
 Such a calculator could then even advice you whether or not you should lease a car instead of buying one.

 If you were looking at a an older car (12 years old +), the newest reliability report doesn't have data for that car.
 But what if one could look into predictions of what the current fault rate is, even though this is not available.
 What if the last fault rate of a car you were interested in was recorded in 2010, and you wanted some estimation on what the fault rate might be today?
 That could be interesting to look into.

-Broadly speaking, I have only looked at car brands and models.
+In the car data, I have primarily looked at car brands and models.
 But there are sometimes a plethora of different cars within the same model.
 Perhaps one could use the headlines from the ads to mine out some more information about the cars, which could then be used to classify them at a more granular level.
 This could potentially save some of the data that was shaved off when the lowest common denominator for the three data sets were determined.